 6. LUSH cosmetics-- Again, this is not a place that happens to be everywhere, in every small corner of Canada but they do have a large amount of locations and are always expanding.
 LUSH makes awesome bath products, hair care, make-up and skincare, all of which are completely cruelty-free.
 Also almost all their products are also vegan and all vegetarian.
 If you don't have a LUSH locally, you can even order from the website.

 7. Walmart-- Walmart tends to be a hit and miss when it comes to cruelty-free.
-Some have lots, some a little, some none.
+Some have lots, some little, some none.
 But it is always worth checking.
 They do carry Hard Candy which is a cruelty-free cosmetic company.
 I've also been informed that they have started carrying E.L.F.
 Most stores also carry at least soy or almond milk and some locations also carry Yves and tofu products.

 8. Bulk Barn-- Bulk Barn is mostly known for it's bulk foods but they also carry a small amount of cruelty-free cleaning supplies and beauty.
-I also wanted to include them on the list because they have a good selection of vegan food items as well, everything from soy milk powder to cookies, rice syrup, cereals, energy bars and much more.
+I also wanted to include them on the list because they have a good selection of vegan food items as well, everything from soy milk powder to cookies, rice syrup, cereals, energy bars, Daiya's boxed products and much more.

 10. Bed, Bath & Beyond-- Believe it or not, one of the only cleaning supplies brand they carry happens to be a cruelty-free one, Method.

 11. Marshalls-- Honestly, it's pretty much identical to Winners but that also means more cruelty-free products.
 They sell lots of cruelty-free cosmetics, hair care, skin care, etc. And also have a good selection of vegan snacks as well.